 There are thousands of plants you can start from seeds indoors at home, including flowers, vegetables, and herbs, but is it worth it?
 How do you decide what to start from seed and what to buy from a local garden nursery?
-Here’s some smart benefits to indoor seed starting, ways to narrow down your choices, and grow your best garden—and some happiness along the way.
+Here’s some advantages to sowing plants from seed, ways to narrow down your choices, and grow your best garden—and some happiness along the way.

 This is part of a series, Indoor Seed Starting for Beginners | Sow Indoors Grow Outdoors, where I walk you through the process from seed to garden.
 It’s all the information I wish I had when I was getting started.

 Smart Reasons to Start Plants from Seeds Indoors

 Why bother to grow plants from seed when you can buy them at the nursery?

 A local nursery or mail-order plant business can only provide so many options, and, with the mass consumer in mind (not a criticism, they need to earn money), they may rarely step beyond a handful of predictable plant choices.

 With seed sowing at home, you’ve got thousands of seeds to choose from in a multitude of seed catalogs.
 Really, it comes down to, not what shall I grow?
 But how will I narrow down the list!

 If you live in a cold climate, there are only so many days between last frost in spring and first frost in autumn.
 That can be a narrow window of time to grow plants to maturity, either for fruit or flowers.